frankleonrose/EmbeddedJvm/Readme.md

      using $JAVA_HOME by default.
   c.
 Add the "--deep" option to Other Code Signing Flags.
 Otherwise codesign chokes on the JRE.

+(If anyone knows how to do step 2 within the podspec, lemme know!)

 Copyright (c) 2014 Futurose